liborty/rstats/README.md

 ## Trait Vecu8

-Some minimal vector algebra allso for vectors of u8.
+Some vector algebra also for vectors of u8.

 ## Trait MutVectors